JamieB92/gamer-connect-frontend-pp5/README.md

 A user-friendly sign-up page has been introduced, providing a clear and straightforward registration process.
 This enables users to register with GamerConnect, establishing a profile for them upon registration.
 After completing the registration, users are directed to a login page where they can access their account using the created username and password.
 Once logged in, users gain access to all privileges reserved for the GamerConnect Community.

+### Create a post with an Image

+#### User Story
+As a GamerConnect user, I aim to share my gaming experiences by crafting posts with an image, facilitating connections with the gaming community.

+#### Placeholder Image

+For a registered user, a user-friendly form has been developed to effortlessly facilitate post creation.
+This not only encourages users to express their creativity but also contributes to the growth of the community and enhances the overall application experience.
+The form has been designed to be straightforward and intuitive, ensuring a seamless and enjoyable posting process for users.

 ## Design